rutujapimpalgaonkar/FY-JARVIS/README.md

 # PTDMA-Newton
-Voice assitant created as a class project.
+Voice assistant was created as a Final year project.